 WARNING!
-Securely fasten the feet of a stationary sawmill to the floor before operating the sawmill.
+Securely fasten the feet to the floor before operating the sawmill.
 Failure to do so may result in serious injury or death.

-- 1. Unhook the carriage safety chain, located at the bottom of the vertical mast, near the battery box. - 2.
-Release the fender straps and lift up to remove the fenders.
-Stow until needed for transport..
-Start the engine to enable the battery-operated accessories (See Section 3.6).
-Use the up/down switch on the control panel to raise the cutting head from the carriage rest pin. - 3.
-Swing the rest pin down below bed level.
+Unhook the carriage safety chain, located at the bottom of the vertical mast, near the battery box.

+- Release the fender straps and lift up to remove the fenders. - Stow until needed for transport.

+1. Start the engine to enable the battery-operated accessories (See Section 3.6).

-NOTE: Always make sure the engine is running before operating the sawmill controls.
-Operating the controls without the engine running will result in power drainage from the battery.
+Use the up/down switch on the control panel to raise the cutting head from the carriage rest pin. wing the rest pin down below bed level.
+NOTE: Gas/diesel Models Only: Operating the controls without the engine running will drain the battery.

-- 4. Use the carriage forward/reverse switch (left side of control box) to move the cutting head toward the front (hitch end) of the mill. - 5.
-Raise the side supports to prevent a log from falling off the side of the mill when loaded.
+2. Move the cutting head toward the front (hitch end) of the mill.

+- 3. Raise the side supports to prevent a log from falling off the side of the mill when loaded.

+- 1.

+- 1.

+- 2.

+- 3.